Danon Smash

 Danon Smash (ダノンスマッシュ foaled 6 March 2015) is a Japanese Thoroughbred racehorse best known for his performances in sprint races.
-He won twice as a juvenile in 2017 and took two more races, including the Grade 3 Keihan Hai as a three-year-old in the following year.
+He won twice as a juvenile in 2017 and took two more races, including the Grade 3 Keihan Hai as a three-year-old the following year.
 In 2019 he began to emerge as a top-class sprinter as he recorded further Grade 3 victories in the Silk Road Stakes and the Keeneland Cup as well as running third in the Grade 1 Sprinters Stakes.
 He improved again as a five-year-old when he won the Ocean Stakes, Keio Hai Spring Cup and Centaur Stakes in Japan and the Group 1 Hong Kong Sprint in Hong Kong.
 On his first run of 2021 he won the Takamatsunomiya Kinen at the third attempt.

 Background

 Danon Smash is a bay horse with a white star bred in Japan by K I Farm.
 During his track career he carried the red and white colours of Danox Co Ltd the business software enterprise of his owner Masahiro Noda, and was trained by Takayuki Yasuda.

 Danon Smash was from the first crop of foals sired by Lord Kanaloa, an outstanding sprinter-miler who was the 2013 Japanese Horse of the Year.
 Lord Kanaloa's other progeny include Almond Eye, Saturnalia and Tagaloa.
 Danon Smash's dam Spinning Wildcat was a Kentucky-bred mare who won one minor race from six starts in the United States.
 On 4 November 2013 as a four-year-old she was put up for auction at the Fasig-Tipton Sale at Lexington, Kentucky and was bought by K I Farm for $600,000.
 Spinning Wildcat was a half-sister to the Breeders' Cup Mile winner War Chant, being a daughter of the exceptional racemare Hollywood Wildcat whose wins included the Breeders' Cup Distaff, Hollywood Oaks and Gamely Handicap.